Azure/azure-policy/README.md

 -Microsoft.Databricks/* (Creation time only)

 All Databricks resources bypass policy enforcement at creation time.
 Databricks resources will have policy enforcement post-creation.
-To provide feedback on this, please leverage the [Databricks UserVoice] (https://feedback.azure.com/forums/909463-azure-databricks).
+To provide feedback on this, please leverage the [Databricks UserVoice](https://feedback.azure.com/forums/909463-azure-databricks).

+### Resources that are exempt from policy evaluation

+- Microsoft.Resources/deployments

 ### Resource types that exceed current enforcement and compliance scale